LeonardoLupori/wholeBrain_PNN_analysis/README.md

 - **graphics**: tools for custom plots
 - **dataIO**: file handling

-Note, the repository contains a **path.ini** configuration file, which is used to parse user-specified paths to the various functions in the notebooks, making collaborative programming easier.
+Note, the repository contains a `path.ini` configuration file, which is used to parse user-specified paths to the various functions in the notebooks, making collaborative programming easier.
 These paths are specified in the `path.ini` file and read by the pathParser object in the dataIO module.
 They are then assigned to dedicated variables.
 Alternatively, paths can be assigned directly to these variables rather than being specified in the `path.ini` file.

 ## Figure 2

 ### Distribution of WFA-positive PNNs throughout the entire mouse brain

-Plots in this figures provide a graphical visualization of the distriburion of WFA<sup>+</sup> perineuronal nets throughout the mouse brain.
+Plots in this figures provide a graphical visualization of the distriburion of WFA-positive perineuronal nets throughout the mouse brain.

 The folder contains the following notebooks: